jmor2000/labview_python_bridge/README.md

 ![alt text](docs/images/banner.png)

+Current Version: v1.1.0
 brought to you by [Awaken IoT](https://awakeniot.com/)

 ## 💡 Why does this project exist?
 This project was created to help Labview developers bridge their applications with python and pythons extensive open-source packages.</br>
-While Labivew provides native libraries to execute and interact with python scripts / code, there was no simple and flexible way to create  </br>
+While Labivew provides native libraries to execute and interact with python scripts / code, there was no fast and scalable way to integrate them.
+Until now! </br>
+This project allows Labview developers to easily

 ## How does it work?
 ### Code basic